Get E-Book

 That file belongs on a developer machine.
 It belongs in .gitignore.
 The values may be low-risk development values, but treating the file as local-only builds the right habit.

-Node runtime flags deserve a separate review path.
+Node runtime flags deserve a separate review path -

 node --report-on-fatalerror --env-file=.env dist/server.js

-The command has two kinds of data.
+The command carries two kinds of data.
 The report flag changes Node behavior. .env supplies strings.
 Keeping that split visible helps reviewers see which part changes the runtime and which part changes the app.

 NODE_OPTIONS=--report-on-fatalerror --enable-source-maps